azu/memory-note/README.md

 ### `GET /notes/:listId/widget`

-Return simple html page for using widgets.
+Return simple html page for widgets.

 You can show your notes on Widgets app like [Web Widget](https://apps.apple.com/jp/app/web-widget-webpage-screenshot/id1561605396).